-Fig. 33-STRONGYLUS ARNFIELDI Cephalic Extremity. a, Mouth. b, Oesophagus. c, Intestines.
+cephalic Extremity. a, Mouth. b, Oesophagus c, Intestines.
 STRONGYLUS MICRURUS (Micros-small; oura-tail).

 Distribution.-Common in certain localities of the United States; found in Europe.

 Description.-The parasite resembles the preceding one in general appearance; is white in color; the mouth is circular and nude; the spiculae of the male are short and strong, the caudal pouch small; the body of the female tapers to a short, sharp tail; the male is one and one-half to two inches long, the female two to three inches; the female is ovoviviparous.